Dolnor/mifit-data-export/README.md

 1. Connect your phone through USB and make sure USB debugging setting is enabled on your phone.

 2. Execute run.sh - if your phone is rooted, the data would be pulled automatically.
 If your phone is not rooted you would see backup screen and you need to press "Back up my data" button in the bottom left.

-3. Data from your MiBand/Scale will be saved to extract.csv file and extract.js.
+3. Data from your MiBand/Scale will be saved to extract.csv file and extract.js, scale data to miscale_weight.csv.
 After extraction is complete, if OpenHTML is set to Y, mi_data.html will be opened automatically to show charts for your Mi usage.
+If you have followed fitbit-oauth-perl guide on getting your token, you can use LoadWeight to upload your MiScale data to Fitbit.

 4. HTML reports are using Google Charts framework, which needs working internet access for reports to work.
 Your data is not being sent to Google, the internet connection is only used to download latest version of Google Charts javascripts.